Nu Cephei

-ν Cephei is currently about 15 times as massive as the sun, 190 times as large, and 100,000 times as luminous.
+ν Cephei is currently about 15 times as massive as the sun, 137 times as large, and 100,000 times as luminous.
 Its large size and luminosity cause it to be somewhat unstable and produce irregular pulsations.
 This is a common feature of class A and B supergiants, which are grouped as α Cygni variable stars.
+Variability was first reported by Helmut Abt in 1957.
 The brightness changes by at most a tenth of a magnitude.
+A variety of values for the variability period have been published, including 5 to 10 days, 7.6 days and 90 days.